reactjs/rfcs/text/0000-new-create-ref.md

 # Basic example

-The React.createRef() API will create an immutable object ref (where it's value is a mutable object referencing the actual ref).
+The React.createRef() API will create an immutable object ref (where its value is a mutable object referencing the actual ref).
 Accessing the ref value can be done via ref.value.
 An example of how this works is below:

 ```js
 class MyComponent extends React.Component {